How to Ski to Peak 9 from Sunrise Ridge in Breckenridge

-How to Ski From Sunrise Point Townhomes to Peak 9
+How to Ski From Sunrise Ridge Townhomes to Peak 9

-These are the most up-to-date details as of 3/1/24 and will be updated as needed for the 2023-2024 ski season.
-The Upper Warrior’s Mark Shuttle is looping every 15-20 minutes to take guests to/from the UWM neighborhood to Peak 9.
+The Upper Warrior’s Mark Shuttle is running daily.
+It loops every 15-20 minutes to take guests to/from the UWM neighborhood to Peak 9.

 Expect to spend 10-20 minutes going TO Peak 9 and plan for 30-60 minutes going FROM Peak 9 back including riding up the Falcon Chair and skiing down a run on Peak 10.
 The trail in to Peak 9 is short.
 Getting back may take longer due to the need to check directions on GPS, a bit of poling, and going back up the outdoor stairs at the gate mentioned below.